Microservices implementation.

 Double your efforts, not duplicate them

-When there’s a monolith behind your app, you’re building functionality into it and leaving it there forever.
+When there’s a monolith behind your SaaS app architecture, you’re building functionality into it and leaving it there forever.
 But when you go for microservices, you can take some code out of your modules and put it to good use for other products with similar logic.
 You don’t have to lay the foundation again.
 This is a great way to leverage what you’ve already created and develop new products on top of it.

 How to implement microservices architecture?